Pezhetairoi/multiuserMsg/README.md

 # multiuserMsg
 A simulation multi-user messaging system extracted from traditional online discussion board using PHP CSS JS XML Done so far:
-- User restration with auto generated passcode
+- User registration with auto generated passcode
 - User need to activate their accounts after restration
 - front-end and beck-end authentication
 - send messages to each other